Why do you need a bank account?

 You will need proof of your identity and address to open an account.
 If you cannot provide what is first asked for don't give up, talk to them about what you can provide and ask them to explain what is needed.

-Ways to improve your ID (proof of identity documents):
+Required ID (proof of identity documents):

-- Get up to date copies of documents (bills, rates, benefit letters) - usually need to be less than 3 months old
+- Get up to date copies of documents (bills, rates, benefit letters) - usually need to be less than 3 months old.

 Running a bank account

 To avoid costly bank charges, keep track by:

 - Checking your paper bank statement